Overview

 Quickstart

-Install the CLI on any Linux host (requires sudo):
+Install on any Linux host with systemd (requires sudo):

 # 1. Authenticate the Claude CLI once (covers every claude-typed agent)